What are The Laramie Project and The Laramie Project: Ten Years Later about?

 The Foundation has an entire archive of marketing and visual materials for schools and production companies looking to perform The Laramie Project.
 For access to the archive, please complete our support form.

-Our Executive Vice President, Jason Marsden, is also available to answer questions or Skype-in for a talk-back session with the cast.
+Our Program Officer for Artistic Outreach, Louis Sisneros, is also available to answer questions or Skype-in for a talk-back session with the cast.
 To schedule a talk-back session, complete our Contact Us form.

 Does the play depict a murder?

 No. The play is about the people of the town of Laramie and how they reacted to Matthew Shepard’s beating and murder.
 There is no violence depicted onstage.

 No. Although often wrongly labeled “that gay play” by its detractors, The Laramie Project is not about homosexuality or even primarily about Matthew himself.
 As documentary theater, it lays before the audience what happened in the case of Matthew’s murder and how the people of Laramie, and the world, responded.
 There are many differing viewpoints put forth in the play, and it is left to the individual to decide how they feel about what happened and about each of the individual characters.

 Is the play appropriate for all audiences?

 Due to mature themes and language, many companies producing the play choose to include a disclaimer or warning that the subject matter may not be suitable for all ages.

 Can I edit the plays for length or content?